This is the canonical configuration document for Spooky. It should answer these questions for every major configuration area:

 watchdog

-Monitors worker health and triggers a restart hook when error rates or stall conditions exceed thresholds.
+Monitors worker health and triggers a restart command when error rates or stall conditions exceed thresholds.

 | Property | Type | Required | Default | Description |